 Checkout: Consumers can make a start by verifying the items in their shopping basket, their shipping/billing addresses, and their payment details.

 Manage orders: Customers can follow their transaction history and the status of their orders.
-Also, they have the option to edit their orders and apply discounts/coupons, and change their shipping/billing addresses.
+Also, they have the option to edit their orders and apply discounts/coupons and change their shipping/billing addresses.

 Vendor registration: Suppliers can sign up on the platform by submitting their data about their business, including name, address, contact information, and details about their products.